 You already have all the energy you need in your stored fat depots, but the body’s transition from one fuel source to another will undoubtedly consume a little on the surplus.

 Hunger is an inevitable part of rearranging one’s diet as much, as you will with a Nupo Diet.
 If you are overweight, you have given your body more energy than it was able to use, over a period of time.
 The stomach expands accordingly to the amount of food consumed.
 Now that the stomach does not get the same amount of food as before, it will “ask for more” until it has become accustomed to the new and limited amount of food.

 It usually does so within a week’s time.
 If the hunger is too hard for you, or demand a lot of your attention – or is directly uncomfortable, we recommend taking a diet supplement that gives you calorie-free satiety, such as Slim Boost – Fill My Tummy.

 Water can also provide satiety.
 When your body achieves ketosis you will find that hunger disappears.
 Ketosis has the fantastic ability to give a natural feeling of satiety.

 Frequent – or fewer – toilet visits

 In addition, you can expect a stomach that may “communicate” a little more rumble than you are used to.
 Again, it depends a lot on what lifestyle you come from.
-If you’ve been used to many dietary fiber in your diet, you may not notice much more than an extra fart during the day.
-If you have not been used to a lot of dietary fiber, you may experience almost thunderous rumbling from the stomach, air and possibly an extra toilet visit or two – which is not necessarily the way it usually is.
-You can experience both diarrhea and constipation during a weight loss course as your body naturally is detoxing.
+If you’ve been used to much dietary fibre in your diet, you may not notice much more than an extra fart during the day.
+If you have not been used to a lot of dietary fibre, you may experience almost thunderous rumbling from the stomach, air and possibly an extra toilet visit or two – which is not necessarily the way it usually is.
+You can experience both diarrhoea and constipation during a weight loss course as your body naturally is detoxing.